 Please enter your name, email and zip code below to sign up!

 To keep our clients, staff, and volunteers safe, and in accordance with city and state guidelines, most programs at The Salvation Army Belvidere Corps Community Center are closed until further notice.
 Modified programs and services may still be available.
-Food pantry operates the first Wednesday of each month, from 9:00 a.m. - 11:30 a.m., and Mondays through Fridays in emergency situations.
+Food pantry currently operates Monday through Friday from 9:00 a.m. - 3:00 p.m, due to the emergency situation.
 For the most up-to-date information, please contact us at 815.544.3892.

 Click here to learn more about local and national Coronavirus (COVID-19) relief efforts.